Precision of Floating Point Numbers in C++ (floor(), ceil(), trunc(), round() and setprecision())

 3 -3 3.1 -3.1 3.14 -3.14 3.142 -3.142 3.1416 -3.1416 3.14159 -3.14159 3.141590 -3.141590

 Note: When the value mentioned in the setprecision() exceeds the number of floating point digits in the original number then 0 is appended to floating point digit to match the precision mentioned by the user.

-There exists other methods too to provide precision to floating point numbers.
-The above mentioned are few of the most commonly used methods to provide precision to floating point numbers during competitive coding.
+There exist other methods too to provide precision to floating-point numbers.
+The above mentioned are a few of the most commonly used methods to provide precision to floating-point numbers during competitive coding.